geudde/attic-chest/pages/13.reference/01.porden/docs.md

 They met; and long unmov'd Asbestos bore
 The utmost efforts of the fiery power,
 Long seem'd almost the victor, till at length
-So fierce a contest wasted all his strength :
+So fierce a contest wasted all his strength:
-He fell ; a deadly pale his features wore,
+He fell; a deadly pale his features wore,
 White as the stones on Santorina's shore.f
 For Conquest from her sapphire throne on high,
 Long wont on him to cast a partial eye,